Mont Mézenc

 The Mont Mézenc ([mezɛ̃]) is a summit of the Massif Central, France.

 Description

 Located at the altitude of 1753 m (5751 feet) - for the South Summit, and 1744 m (5722 feet) for the North Summit - in the department of Haute-Loire, Auvergne-Rhône-Alpes, France, it's the highest point of the department (and of the department of Ardèche).
 The Mont Mézenc has a volcanic origin.
 It's a dome of phonolite dating 7 million years.

+Climate

+Mont Mézenc has a humid continental climate (Köppen Dfb), bordering on a subarctic climate (Köppen Dfc).
+Estables.sa is a weather station situated on the southern face of Mont d'Alambre, 1691 m, approximately 1.5 km from the North Summit of Mont Mézenc.